All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What should I expect during my first week?

 First-week experiences vary.
 Some users notice mild injection site reactions and possibly temporary fatigue or nausea as the body adjusts.
 Others report no noticeable side effects at all.
-In terms of benefits, meaningful tissue healing takes longer than one week, so managing expectations is important early on.
+For benefits, meaningful tissue healing takes longer than one week, so managing expectations is important early on.

 Do I need any lab work before starting?